hazelcast/hazelcast/hazelcast-documentation/src/WebSessionReplication.md

 ...
 ```

-`SpringAwareWebFilter` notifies Spring by publishing events to Spring context and these events are used by `org.springframework.security.core.session.SessionRegistry` instance.
+`SpringAwareWebFilter` notifies Spring by publishing events to Spring context.
+These events are used by the `org.springframework.security.core.session.SessionRegistry` instance.

-As like before, you must also define `com.hazelcast.web.SessionListener` in your `web.xml`.
-However, it is not needed to define `org.springframework.security.web.session.HttpSessionEventPublisher` in your `web.xml` as before, since `SpringAwareWebFilter` already informs Spring about session based events like create or destroy.
+As before, you must also define `com.hazelcast.web.SessionListener` in your `web.xml`.
+However, you do not need to define `org.springframework.security.web.session.HttpSessionEventPublisher` in your `web.xml` as before, since `SpringAwareWebFilter` already informs Spring about session based events like `create` or `destroy`.

 #### Client Mode vs. P2P Mode

 Hazelcast Session Replication works as P2P by default.
-You need to set `use-client` parameter to **true** to switch to Client/Server architecture.
-P2P mode is more flexible and requires no configuration in advance while in Client/Server architecture, clients need to connect to an existing Hazelcast Cluster.
+To switch to Client/Server architecture, you need to set the `use-client` parameter to **true**.
+P2P mode is more flexible and requires no configuration in advance; in Client/Server architecture, clients need to connect to an existing Hazelcast Cluster.
 In case of connection problems, clients will try to reconnect to the cluster.
-Default retry count is 3.
+The default retry count is 3.

 #### Caching Locally with `deferred-write`

-If the value for `deferred-write` is set as **true**, Hazelcast will cache the session locally and will update the local session on set or deletion of an attribute.
-Only at the end of request, it will update the distributed map with all the updates.
-So, it will not be updating the distributed map on each attribute update.
-It will only call it once at the end of request.
-It will be also caching it, i.e. whenever there is a read for the attribute, it will read it from the cache.
+If the value for `deferred-write` is set as **true**, Hazelcast will cache the session locally and will update the local session when an attribute is set or deleted.
+At the end of the request, it will update the distributed map with all the updates.
+It will not update the distributed map upon each attribute update, but will only call it once at the end of the request.
+It will also cache it, i.e. whenever there is a read for the attribute, it will read it from the cache.

 **Important note about `deferred-write=false` setting**:

-If `deferred-write` is **false**, you will not have local attribute cache as mentioned above.
+If `deferred-write` is **false**, you will not have a local attribute cache as mentioned above.
 In this case, any update (i.e. `setAttribute`) on the session will directly be available in the cluster.
 One exception to this behavior is the changes to the session attribute objects.
-To update an attribute cluster wide, `setAttribute` has to be called after making changes to the attribute object.
+To update an attribute cluster-wide, `setAttribute` must be called after changes are made to the attribute object.

-Following example explains how to update an attribute in the case of `deferred-write=false` setting:
+The following example explains how to update an attribute in the case of `deferred-write=false` setting:

 ```
 session.setAttribute("myKey", new ArrayList());